Smile Gallery

 A traumatic bite led to the front teeth wearing down and chipping.
 To achieve this result, the bite was first corrected with orthodontic treatment.
 The teeth were bleached and ceramic veneers were then placed on the 2 central incisors.
 Resin composite bonding was then done on the other front teeth to cover the worn surfaces and mask the defects.

-To replace a missing front tooth, a single implant was first placed in the bone.
-A porcelain crown was then affixed to the implant in order to achieve a harmonious result.
+Losing a front tooth is a distressing experience.
+But thanks to dental implants, it is possible to replace a missing front tooth.
+In this case, a single implant was first placed in the bone.
+A porcelain crown was then affixed to the implant in order to give the patient a full set of front teeth again.